willizhang/Temporal-Trends-in-Sexual-Identity-and-Sociodemographic-Disparities-in-Stockholm-County-2010-to-2021/README.md

 ### This repository contains the R scripts for:

-Guoqiang Zhang, Per Tynelius, Maya B. Mathur, Matteo Quartagno, Gunnar Brandén, Fredrik Liljeros, Kyriaki Kosidou. **Temporal Trends in Sexual Identity and Sociodemographic Disparities in Stockholm County, 2010 to 2021.** 2024. _In Manuscript._
+Willi Zhang, Per Tynelius, Maya B. Mathur, Matteo Quartagno, Gunnar Brandén, Fredrik Liljeros, Kyriaki Kosidou. **Temporal Trends in Sexual Identity and Sociodemographic Disparities in Stockholm, Sweden, 2010 to 2021.** 2024. _In Manuscript._

 The R scripts include:
 * **SPHC-B-2010.Rmd:** analyses of sexual identity using SPHC-B 2010 dataset.